rhomobile/rhomobile-docs/eb/en/edge/api/Log.md

 ## Overview
- Use this API to control the behavior of the log as well as access it.
+ Use this API to control the behavior of the RhoMobile Log API as well as access it.
           This API gives access to the Logging functionality.
 There are five functions to add messages to the log with different severity (from lowest to highest) : trace, info, warning, error and fatal.
 Each of those functions gets two parameters: message and category.
 Category is an user defined group that helps with used  searching and filtering.

 Accessing Log File: